Research Activities

 At the same time, comprehensive research is underway to develop new boron agents that accurately target and accumulate in cancer cells and will lead to safer and more effective therapies for BNCT.

-Laboratory Director
+Director and

 Senior Research Scientist